 CRT markets, if appropriately structured, can signal a heightened likelihood of systemic risk.
 Capital markets failed to do this in the run-up to the financial crisis, due to misaligned incentives and shrouded information.
-With sufficiently informed and appropriately structured markets, CRTs can provide market based discovery of the pricing of risk, and, with appropriate regulatory and guarantor response, can advance the stability of mortgage markets.
+With sufficiently informed and appropriately structured markets, CRTs can provide market based discovery of the pricing of risk, and, with appropriate regulatory and guarantor response, can advance the stability of mortgage finance markets.
+4 See Frame, Fuster, Tracy and Vickery (2015) for a description of the process and its limitations.